newcoderlife/ruleset/README.md

 Add `--refresh` to run `service coredns restart`.

-Add `--update` to download latest ruleset.
+Add `--update` to download latest ruleset and database.

 Add `--upload` to upload local ruleset to author.